R-CoderDotCom/cyberpunk/README.md

 # cyberpunk R package<img width = 150px height = 150px src="https://user-images.githubusercontent.com/67192157/101294474-c70f3d00-3817-11eb-81a2-fae3039ed6d0.png" align="right" />
 A function to create cyberpunk-style graphs with R based on ggplot2

 **Important note**: the final aim of this project is to provide new ggplot2 geoms and themes based on this style.
-At this momement the project is just a preview.
+At this moment the project is just a preview.
 If you like this type of charts check also [ggCyberPunk](https://github.com/delabj/ggCyberPunk)

 # Installation